OmalleyFinalYearAppliedProject/FinalYearAppliedProjectGMIT/README.md

 ## Project  Features
- - User can create an account
+ - Learner   can create an account  / Log into account
- - User can log into their account
+ - Organiser can create an account / Log into account
- - User can reset their password if forgotten
+ - Learner/Organiser can reset their password if forgotten
- - User can enroll in quizzes
+ - Learner can enroll in quizzes
- - User can create notes for topics to revise
+ - Organiser can delete quizzes

 ## Developmemt  Enviroment